(Update: I've now had the bike for 3 years! Here's my latest update. There are more posts linked at the bottom of this page as well.

 Yes.
 Obviously, based on this post!
 But wanted to make it clear here that after a year, I'd buy it again in a heartbeat.

-How has the Peloton Bike handled being over the weight limit?
+How has the Peloton Bike handled your weight?

-I personally haven't had any issues with the bike handling my weight, which is absolutely over the stated limit for the bike.
+I personally haven't had any issues with the bike handling my weight.
 As I talked about in my original post, it's frustrating that the stated limit isn't higher, but myself and other people I've come across have used it successfully for a long time.
 I find it's sturdy, but I also do not get out of the saddle yet because I think the biggest stress point for weight would be on the pedals.

 Do you ride out of the saddle (standing up, off the seat)?